mdn/translated-content-de/files/de/learn/html/multimedia_and_embedding/images_in_html/index.md

   textarea.scrollTop = scrollPos;
 }

-// Aktualisiert den gespeicherten Benutzercode jedes Mal, wenn der Benutzer den Textfeldcode aktualisiert
+// Update the saved userCode every time the user updates the text area code

 textarea.onkeyup = function () {
-  // Wir möchten den Zustand nur speichern, wenn der Benutzercode angezeigt wird,
+  // We only want to save the state when the user code is being shown,
-  // nicht die Lösung, sodass die Lösung nicht über den Benutzercode gespeichert wird if (solution.value === "Lösung anzeigen") {
+  // not the solution, so that solution is not saved over the user code if (solution.value === "Show solution") {
     userEntry = textarea.value;
   } else {
     solutionEntry = textarea.value;